-In Fig. 5 we plot the [Ce/Y] ratio as function of the overall enhancement of the two elements.
-In this and the following figures we selected from our full set of models those of mass 1.5, 3, and 4 M{\odot} .
-This range well represents the observations of the masses of Ba stars, which show a peak at around 2.5 M{\odot} with a spread around it of roughly ±1.5 M{\odot} (de Castro et al. 2016;
+In Fig. 5 we plot the [Ce/Y] ratio as a function of the overall enhancement of the two elements.
+In this and the following figures we selected from our full set of models those of mass 1.5, 3, and $4\,M\odot$ .
+This range well represents the observations of the masses of Ba stars, which show a peak at around 2.5 $M\odot$ and a spread around this peak of roughly $\pm 1.5\,M\odot$ (de Castro et al. 2016; Escorza et al. 2017).
+The rest of the models shown in Figs. 3 and 4 are within the values of those plotted in the following figures.
+Overall, both the data and models show a qualitatively similar trend: higher [Ce/Y] ratio are expected for